aminetunc/aminetunc/README.md

 here are a few facts about me 😄

 - 🔭 I’m currently working on my `new Profile`
-- 🌱 I’m currently learning to create one
+- 🌱 I’m actually learning to create one

 - ⚡ Fun fact: i have a picture of elon musk hanging in my apartment because it motivates me